-There are three copier/scanner units - two on the 5th floor in the copy center and one on the 3rd floor near the journals.
-There are also two book scanners on the 5th floor in the copy center.
+There are two copier/scanner units - both on the 5th floor in the copy center.
+There are also two book scanners on the 5th floor in the copy center and one on the third floor near the journals.

 The book scanners are especially recommended for bound materials.
 The flatbed scanner has a beveled edge which allows the user to scan materials with out breaking the bindings.
 The book scanners offer multiple scan settings, such as choice of resolution and color scans.
 See the instructions for using the book scanner.

 The copier/scanner units are best for quick scanning of unbound materials.
 They offer limited settings and scan more quickly than the book scanner.

 On the copier/scanner units, users select the scanner function and enter an email address.
 When your scan is complete, the machine automatically sends a PDF file to you.
 With the book scanner, users create a PDF file which they can then email or copy onto a thumb drive.